tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Usage</td>
-			<td>A URL defining or further elaborating on the license statement (e. g., a web page explaining the precise terms of use).</td>
+			<td>A URL defining or further elaborating on the license statement (e. g., a web page explaining the precise terms of use).
+Where different quality variants (e. g. different resolutions of images) are published under different licenses, the AC term "Licensing Exception Statement" supports variant-specific licenses</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>The value of this field may provide a complete definition of the terms of use.
 For Creative Commons, the appropriate value is the URL of the defining Web page for the license.
-Example: <a href="http://creativecommons.org/licenses/by-nc-sa/3.0/us/">http://creativecommons.org/licenses/by-nc-sa/3.0/us/</a>.
-Where different quality variants (e. g. different resolutions of images) are published under different licenses, the AC term "Licensing Exception Statement" supports variant-specific licenses.</td>
+Example: <a href="http://creativecommons.org/licenses/by-nc-sa/3.0/us/.">http://creativecommons.org/licenses/by-nc-sa/3.0/us/.</a>.</td>
 		</tr>
 	</tbody>
 </table>